suhankins/slivki/README.md

 -   CLIENT_EMAIL - Google Cloud client email
 -   PRIVATE_KEY - Google Cloud private key
 -   BUCKET_NAME - Google Cloud bucket name
+-   TELEGRAM_TOKEN - Telegram bot token
+-   TELEGRAM_SECRET - Secret code that telegram will send with its webhook requests
+-   TELEGRAM_PASSWORD - Code that user needs to send to be registered as listener for updates